IntentArchitect/Docs/articles/whats-new/2023/09/index.md

 ### Additional C# code management statement merging capabilities

-It is now possible "replace" additional types of template generated statements with your own using a new `[IntentMatch("�")]` instruction:
+It is now possible "replace" additional types of template generated statements with your own using a new `[IntentMatch("...")]` instruction:

 ```csharp
 // Template generated content: